 The Enablement team are not providing any additional onsite outpatient clinics at this time.

-The Clinical Nurse Specialist service will continue to provide specialist care and advice to patients and families in their own homes.
+The Clinical Nurse Specialist service provide specialist care and advice to patients and families in their own homes.
 This is achieved through direct patient contact and liaising with other health and social care providers.

 LOROS Day Therapy offers fortnightly sessions for patients who require ongoing symptom management.
 This may include pain, breathlessness, fatigue and offering some emotional support.

-Our weekly drop-in service offers support for terminally ill patients and their carers.
+Our regular wellbeing service offers support for terminally ill patients and their carers.
 Patients do not need to be known to LOROS.
 No clinical support is available and patients need to be self-caring or accompanied by a relative.